 Establishing a style that is both fashionable and comfortable, especially for those on the darker side, can feel impossible.
-You don't want to feel bland when you throw on the ol’ black leggings/sweatshirt combo for a casual Sunday afternoon; you want to feel just as sleek and alluring as you do when you pull out all the stops for a concert or date.
+You don't want to feel bland when you throw on the ol’ black sweatshirt/joggers combo for a casual Sunday afternoon; you want to feel just as sleek and alluring as you do when you pull out all the stops for a concert or date.
 Finding a brand that is fashionable, comfortable, dark, AND inclusive can feel even more impossible.
-Ever scrolled through the social media of a goth/alt brand without being bombarded by slender, white women?
+Ever scrolled through the social media of a goth/alt brand without being bombarded by Eurocentric beauty standards?
 Attempting to fit into a scene that idealizes a restrictive look, where the quintessential beauty is Morticia Addams but you look more like FKA Twigs or Grace Jones, can feel pointless.
-Although seldom mentioned, unconventional, stunning people of color have existed in the goth/alt scene for decades (see: Justin Warfield of She Wants Revenge, Tobi O'Kandi of O Children, Poly Styrene of X-Ray Spex).
+Although seldom mentioned, unconventional, stunning people of color have existed in goth/alt scenes for decades (see: Justin Warfield of She Wants Revenge, Tobi O'Kandi of O Children, Poly Styrene of X-Ray Spex).
 Hell, even The Weeknd sampled Cocteau Twins!

 Three of Swords was created with two things in mind: the importance of comfort while maintaining a unique look and the value of alternative people of color.
 It doesn't take pale skin and a lace corset to look supernatural and sexy.
 Together, let's show off the beauty of a bewitching, modern aesthetic.

 Catch me in my Drab Majesty joggers and a face mask,